William T. Byrne

-Byrne was born in Florida, Montgomery County, New York, and raised in Albany.
-He attended the public schools and Albany Law School and became an attorney in Albany.
-Active in politics as a Democrat, he won election to the State senate in 1922, and served from 1923 to 1936.
-In 1936, he was a successful candidate for Congress, and he served in the U.S. House from 1937 until his death.

 Early life

 Byrne was born in Florida, Montgomery County, New York, and was the son of Richard Henry Byrne, a carpenter, and Margaret Manifold Byrne, a school teacher, both of whom were immigrants from Ireland.
 His family moved to Albany when he was an infant, and his father operated a bar and grill on Broadway while Byrne attended the city's public schools.
 Byrne graduated from Albany High School in 1896 and Albany Law School in 1904.
 He was admitted to the bar the same year, and practiced law in Albany.

 Byrne was active in several civic organizations, including the YMCA and Elks.
 After attending the 1896 Democratic National Convention and hearing William Jennings Bryan speak, Byrne developed a lifelong interest in oratory.
 In addition to honing his own speaking skills through study and practice, Byrne instructed a course on public speaking for the Albany-area YMCA.
 He also taught public speaking at Albany Law School.
 Byrne spoke frequently at public events and developed a nationwide reputation as an orator on behalf of these and other organizations.
 In 1922 and 1924, Byrne nominated Al Smith for governor at the state Democratic convention.
 In 1938, he was called upon to nominate Herbert H. Lehman for reelection as governor.

 Active in politics as a Democrat, Byrne was one of the lieutenants employed by Daniel P. O'Connell when he developed the party organization that wrested control of the city and county of Albany from longtime Republican boss William Barnes Jr. Byrne was also active physically throughout his life, golfing frequently and undertaking difficult hikes and walking trips.
 For most of life, he made the annual 35 mile trip between his Albany-area home and his summer home in Montgomery County on foot.
 In November 1951, one of his U.S. House colleagues noted that Byrne marched the entire length of a four mile Veterans Day parade in Albany, after which he delivered two speeches in commemoration of the holiday.